calmlb/CSS-Flexbox-Lab/w02/d3/jquery-lab.md

 ## Introduction

-This lab provides an opportunity to practice working with jQuery <strong>OR normal DOM functions like document.getElementById()</strong> (You can choose which to use!)
+This lab provides an opportunity to practice working with jQuery <strong>OR normal DOM functions like document.getElementById()</strong> (You can choose which to use!
+Ideally, try to do both so that you can gain experience with both.)

 This lab **is optionally a deliverable**.
 (If you do submit it, we'll count it.)